Filing a claim

 The time for settlement of a case depends on many factors such as complexity and type.
 Thus, one claim may take a few months while others may take a year or more.

 How the VA determines the disability rating

-When disabilities are found to be service-connected the VA assigns a disability rating.
+When disabilities are found to be service-connected the VA assigns a disability rating based on the Code of Federal Regulation 38 sections )-17.
 The rating is changed if there are changes in the condition(s).
 Depending in the disability involved the VA assigns a rating from 0% to as much as 100%.
 The VA uses a schedule for evaluating disabilities.
 This is published as Title 38 Code of Federal Regulations, Part 4.
 The following is considered when determining the disability rating:

 - Nature and symptoms of the condition